Posted on 1 Comment

 ➤ Diagnosis:

-Stretching and strengthening exercises for the calf and foot muscles are often recommended to reduce strain on the plantar fascia and improve flexibility.
+1. Stretching Exercises: Regularly stretching the calf and foot muscles can ease strain and improve flexibility.

 StrictlyStability Soft Night Splint Sock For Plantar Fasciitis and Achilles Tendinitis